 How to become one

-Usually you have to complete a an apprenticeship in instrumentation and control.
-Entry to these courses usually requires you to gain your South Australian Certificate of Education (SACE).
-Consider doing maths and physics SACE subjects.
+Usually you need to complete an apprenticeship in instrumentation and control.
+Consider doing maths and physics South Australian Certificate of Education (SACE) subjects.

 See courses related to this occupation.

 Gaining dual-trade status by undertaking both an instrumentation and electrical apprenticeship is encouraged in this occupation.
 For more information see apprenticeships.
 Ask your career adviser about starting this training at school.

 Career information has been sourced from government publications, see data sources for more information.